scientific-python/blog.scientific-python.org/content/posts/scientific-python/scientific-python-project/index.md

 ### Shared infrastructure

 The project also aims to provide a common engineering infrastructure to help maintainers.
-Some of the tools that are part of this are a [theme](https://github.com/scientific-python/scientific-python-hugo-theme) for the project websites, which is already been used by some of the projects (numpy and scipy), a self-hosted privacy-friendly web analytics platform, a shared [discussions forum](https://discuss.scientific-python.org), a [Scientific Python blog](https://blog.scientific-python.org), and project development statistics.
+Some of the tools that are part of this are a [theme](https://github.com/scientific-python/scientific-python-hugo-theme) for the project websites, which is already been used by some of the projects (NumPy and SciPy), a self-hosted privacy-friendly web analytics platform, a shared [discussions forum](https://discuss.scientific-python.org), a [Scientific Python blog](https://blog.scientific-python.org), and [project development statistics](https://devstats.scientific-python.org).

 ### Developer events